Kyriosity/UndoRedoChanges/README.md

 + Is stack's limit mandatory?

 Nope.
 When not specified/applied, no check is done.
 Why not when the number of actions is predictable.
++ How to raise events like PropertyChanged for value itself, CanUndo i.a.?
+Or get hooks, like <code>OnChanged</code>.
+- [x] Override prop setters and protected realization methods

++ Why there's an overhead of `.Value` while overloads for `=` look better.

+Direct assignment with `=` imply casting (deptiving the code of simplicity).
+These `imlicit`\`explicit` operators are static - what about access to stack and raising instance events (like PropertyChanged).

 # Third parties, copyrights and licences
-Icons and images are download of [Visual Studio Image Library](https://www.microsoft.com/en-us/download/details.aspx?id=35825).
+Most pictograms and images are courtesy of [Visual Studio Image Library](https://www.microsoft.com/en-us/download/details.aspx?id=35825).
 Please refer to its EULA.

 Some pieces of code are courtesy of edu and Q&A sites (stackoverflow, codeproject and others).